 3.1 Not all cases can be classified as a straightforward consumer IVA.
 A person suitable for a straightforward consumer IVA is likely to be:

-In receipt of a regular income either from employment or from a regular pension.
+In receipt of a regular sustainable income for example, but not limited to, from employment or from a regular pension.

 Have 3 or more lines of credit from 2 or more creditors.

 3.2 Age is not a consideration, nor is the debt level, though both factors will impact on the overall viability of the IVA.
+IVA providers should consider the suitability of an IVA with caution for an individual whose income is mainly made up of benefits.

-The protocol is suitable for both home owners and non-home owners.
+3.3 The protocol is suitable for both home owners and non-home owners.
 There should be no circumstances where the individual would be forced to sell their property instead of releasing equity.
 The only exceptions would be where this was proactively proposed by the individual.